 STEP 1: Crisp Up That Bacon: Cook bacon in a large skillet until browned and crispy.
 Take it out of the pan and set it aside for later.
 When cool enough to handle, cut it up into small pieces (kitchen scissors work very well for this job).

-STEP 2: Cook The Chicken: To the same pan, add a tbsp of oil and heat on medium-high heat.
+STEP 2: Cook The Chicken: To the same pan, add a tablespoon of oil and heat on medium-high heat.
 Season chicken thighs with salt and black pepper and add them to the pan.
 Cook for 2 minutes on each side to sear completely.
 Then reduce the heat, cover the pan with a lid and cook for 8-12 minutes, until fully cooked through.
 (Note, if your chicken thighs or breasts are very thick, they may need longer cooking).

 When the chicken is cooked through, place it on a chopping board or a plate and cover it with a sheet of foil to keep it warm.
 Reserve the pan.